jinyoungbang/Gif-Me-The-Weather/README.md

 # What we learned
 We learned how to make API calls, how to use data from another source and use it to our advantage.

-# What's next for Weather Interact
+# What's next for Gif Me The Weather
 We would improve the UI of the website and definitely add more functions to weather interact as right now, we are only showing temperature.

 Built With Python, Flask, HTML, and CSS.